 The Regional Express Travel Network initiative increases highway capacity through new managed lanes with dynamic tolling, resulting in benefits to roadway reliability and congestion.
-The initiative also increases bus service significantly, particularly connecting areas with limited service, such as Activity Centers along I-495 (e.g., Bethesda, Tysons, Springfield, National Harbor, Largo), resulting in an increase in transit use and transit mode share.
+The initiative also increases bus services significantly, particularly connecting areas with limited service, such as Activity Centers along the Beltway (e.g., Bethesda, Tysons, Springfield, National Harbor, Largo), resulting in an increase in transit use and transit mode share.
+This page discusses performance on the challenges, and the next page shows the quantitative MOE results.

-Road Congestion improves: daily vehicle hours of delay decrease by 11% relative to the CLRP.
-Initiative 1 produces the largest congestion benefits of the infrastructure-focused initiatives (Initiatives 1-7), but the policy-based initiatives perform even better, which results in a medium rating for Initiative 1.

-Bottlenecks and Reliable Access to Intercity Hubs

-improve due to new and reliable road connections (for those who pay a toll), and because the reductions in vehicle hours of delay reflect improved travel speeds on the majority of both tolled and non-tolled freeways in the region.
-This initiative directly addresses several of the region's most significant roadway bottlenecks, including the American Legion Bridge (top roadway bottleneck), I-95/I-495 in Maryland, and points along I-495, the I-270 spur, and DC-295.
-Initiative 1 significantly increases the portion of travel occurring on reliable modes using the express lanes.

-Inadequate Bus Service improves from a significant amount of new, high quality, reliable bus service.
-Some of the new bus ridership, however, comes from riders shifting from commuter rail and Metrorail.
+- Road Congestion improves: peak period vehicle hours of delay would be 11% less than in the CLRPInitiative 1 produces the largest congestion benefits of the infrastructure-focused initiatives, but the policy-based initiatives do more (resulting a medium rating). - Bottlenecks and Reliable Access to Intercity Hubs improve due to new, reliable road connections (for those who pay a toll) and by providing reductions in vehicle hours of delay that improve speeds on all lanes.
+This initiative directly addresses several of the region's most significant road bottlenecks, including the American Legion Bridge (#1 existing roadway bottleneck), I-95/I-495 in Maryland, and points along I-495, the I-270 spur, and DC-295.11 It significantly increases the portion of travel occurring on reliable modes using the express lanes. - Inadequate Bus Service improves from a significant amount of new, high quality, reliable bus service.
+Some of the new bus ridership, however, comes from riders shifting from commuter rail and Metrorail. - Incidents and Safety may slightly improve as the overall system shifts to more reliable travel options that are less prone to major disruption.